Wild Animals: Names, Facts, and Safety Tips

 It only becomes natural that we protect and preserve the rich heritage of wild animals in our country.

-Examples of wild animals in the Indian subcontinent: Tigers, lions, bears.
+- Examples of wild animals in the Indian subcontinent: Tigers, lions, and bears

-Valuable substances that are procured from wild animals: Ivory, leather.
+- Valuable substances that are procured from wild animals: Ivory and leather

 #2.
 Elk